-The association between alkylating agents and development of myelodysplastic syndrome (MDS) and acute myeloid leukemia (AML) has been long known [7-12].
-Among newer antimyeloma therapies, immunomodulatory agents, particularly lenalidomide, have been linked to the development of SPM.
-The association was particularly observed when prolonged course of lenalidomide was used as maintenance therapy in both transplant and non-transplant settings.
-Two maintenance studies using lenalidomide post single autologous stem cell transplant reported an increased incidence of SPM (7-8%) as compared to placebo (3-5%) [13, 14].
+The association between alkylating agents and development of myelodysplastic syndrome (MDS) and acute myeloid leukemia (AML) has long been known [7-12].
+Among the new antimyeloma therapies, especially the immunomodulatory agents, lenalidomide, has been linked to the development of SPM.
+The association was particularly observed when a prolonged course of lenalidomide was used as a maintenance therapy in both transplant and non-transplant settings.
+Two maintenance studies, using lenalidomide post single autologous stem cell transplantation, reported an increased incidence of SPM (7-8%) as compared to placebo (3-5%) [13, 14].
 Similarly, in another randomized study of nontransplanted patients, an increased SPM in the maintenance lenalidomide arm was observed [15].
-Furthermore, a meta-analysis of randomized controlled trials using lenalidomide as first line therapy reported increased SPM in newly diagnosed patients using lenalidomide.
-A 6.9% (95% CI 5.3-8.5) cumulative incidence of SPM was reported in patients who received lenalidomide vs. 3.8% (95%CI 2.7-4.9) in those who did not receive lenalidomide [16].
+Furthermore, a meta-analysis of randomized controlled trials using lenalidomide as first line therapy reported an increased SPM in newly diagnosed patients using lenalidomide.
+A 6.9% (95% CI: 5.3-8.5) cumulative incidence of SPM was reported in patients who received lenalidomide vs. 3.8% (95%CI: 2.7-4.9) in those who did not [16].
 Co-administration of lenalidomide and oral melphalan significantly increased the risk of secondary hematologic SPM.
-In our study, we observed a similar trend for higher incidence of SPM in patients using induction therapy with alkylating agents and IMiDs compared to the relatively lower risk from proteasome inhibitors without co-use of IMiDs and alkylating agents.
+In this study, we observed a similar trend for a higher incidence of SPM in patients having an induction therapy which included an alkylating agents and an IMiDs compared to the relatively lower risk with proteasome inhibitors without the co-use of an IMiDs and alkylating agents.
 However, these differences did not reach statistical significance.
-A limitation of our study is that assessing the effect of maintenance therapy is not possible, as the data on post transplant maintenance treatment are not captured.
-Nevertheless, maintenance lenalidomide did not become standard practice in Europe outside clinical trials until very recently.
-We did not find any association between the use of radiotherapy and development of SPM, in accordance with US Connect MM registry data [11].
+This study could not assess the effect of maintenance therapy as the data on post transplant maintenance treatment wasnot captured.
+Nevertheless, maintenance lenalidomide became standard practice in Europe, outside of clinical trials, only very recently.
+We did not find any association between the use of radiotherapy and the development of SPM, in accordance with US Connect MM registry data [11].
 This finding may be related to the relatively lower dose of palliative radiation used for pain control in myeloma patients.
-Use of plerixafor within poor mobilizers, the poor mobilizer status, and the CD34+ cell dose collected did not have any statistical influence in SPM risk.
+Use of plerixafor forpoor mobilizers, the poor mobilizer status, and the CD34+ cell dose collected did not have any statistical influence in SPM risk.
 Although we did not observe any relationship between the use of plerixafor and the incidence of SPM, further validation is required with a larger set of patients.
-Unlike previous reports of an association between male gender and malignancies, we did not find a similar association.
+Unlike previous reports where an association between male gender and malignancies was reported, we did not find a similarcorrelation.
 Only age older than 65 years was associated with a significant increased risk of SPM.
 This finding is consistent with previous observations of increasing risk of malignancies in older age [17-19].
 Lastly, we observed an early onset of SPM in this study, with 75% of cancer occurring within the first 50 months.

 In conclusion, this large observational study highlights that the incidence of SPM remains low in multiple myeloma patients receiving therapy in the current era.
 However, as the number of durably surviving patients with myeloma rises, early detection and intervention for SPM should become part of long term care for such patients.

+Legends to figures

+Figure 1: a) Overall survival post SPM, b) overall survival post hematological SPM, c) overall survival post solid SPM

+Figure 2.
+Cumulative incidence rate of developing SPM versus death from all causes without occurrence of SPM.